Virginia Tech® home

 With that foundation, a mission, vision, core values, strategic priorities, and goals were shaped.
 To guide the plan's implementation, tactics, metrics, milestones, and targets were also developed.
 For each priority and goal, a set of tactics defines action and shapes decisions.
 Metrics for success, with milestones and defined targets, also factor into the implementation process.

-The college's strategic plan implementation process is guided by David Knight, an associate professor in the Department of Engineering Education and special assistant to the dean for strategic plan implementation.
+The college's strategic plan implementation process is guided by David Knight, a professor in the Department of Engineering Education, chief of strategy for the College of Engineering, and special assistant to the provost.

 A PDF overview of the College of Engineering's strategic plan is available for download through the college's brand center.